 Our results of operations are heavily impacted by the price and availability of fuel.
 Fuel costs comprise a substantial portion of our total operating expenses.
 Historically, fuel costs have been subject to wide price fluctuations based on geopolitical factors as well as supply and demand.
 The availability of fuel is not only dependent on crude oil but also on refining capacity.
 When even a small amount of the domestic or global oil refining capacity becomes unavailable, supply shortages can result for extended periods of time.
 The availability of fuel is also affected by demand for home heating oil, gasoline and other petroleum products, as well as crude oil reserves, dependence on foreign imports of crude oil and potential hostilities in oil producing areas of the world.
+Given our large dependency on New York harbor jet fuel, we have been more impacted than our competitors by these price spikes due to decreases in refining capacity and increases in US exports filling the void left by Russia.
 Because of the effects of these factors on the price and availability of fuel, the cost and future availability of fuel cannot be predicted with any degree of certainty.

 Our aircraft fuel purchase agreements do not protect us against price increases or guarantee the availability of fuel.
 Additionally, some of our competitors may have more leverage than we do in obtaining fuel.
 We have and may continue to enter into a variety of option contracts and swap agreements for crude oil, heating oil, and jet fuel to partially protect against significant increases in fuel prices.
-However, such contracts and agreements do not completely protect us against price volatility, are limited in volume and duration in the respective contract, and can be less effective during volatile market conditions and may carry counterparty risk.
+However, such contracts and agreements do not completely protect us against price volatility, are limited in volume and duration, and can be less effective during volatile market conditions and may carry counterparty risk.
 Under the fuel hedge contracts we may enter from time to time, counterparties to those contracts may require us to fund the margin associated with any loss position on the contracts.
 Meeting our obligations to fund these margin calls could adversely affect our liquidity.